-- the development of our product candidates; - · the regulatory approval of our product candidates; - · our use of clinical research centers and other contractors; - · our ability to find collaborative partners for research, development and commercialization of potential products; - · acceptance of our products by doctors, patients or payors; - · our ability to market any of our product candidates; - · our history of operating losses; - · our ability to compete against other companies and research institutions; - · our ability to secure adequate protection for our intellectual property; - · our ability to attract and retain key personnel; - · availability of reimbursement for our product candidates; - · the effect of potential strategic transactions on our business; - our ability to obtain adequate financing; and - the volatility of our stock price.
+- · the development of our product candidates; - · the regulatory approval of our product candidates; - · our use of clinical research centers and other contractors; - our ability to find collaborative partners for research, development and commercialization of potential products; - · acceptance of our products by doctors, patients or payors; - our ability to market any of our product candidates; - · our history of operating losses; - our ability to compete against other companies and research institutions; - · our ability to secure adequate protection for our intellectual property; - · our ability to attract and retain key personnel; - availability of reimbursement for our product candidates; - the effect of potential strategic transactions on our business; - our ability to obtain adequate financing; and - the volatility of our stock price.

 These statements are often, but not always, made through the use of words or phrases such as "anticipate," "estimate," "plan," "project," "continuing," "ongoing," "expect," "believe," "intend" and similar words or phrases.
 For such statements, we claim the protection of the Private Securities Litigation Reform Act of 1995.
-Readers of this Quarterly Report on Form 10-Q are cautioned not to place undue reliance on these forward-looking statements, which speak only as of the time this Quarterly Report on Form 10-Q was filed with the Securities and Exchange Commission, or SEC.
+Readers of this Quarterly Report on Form 10-Q are cautioned not to place undue reliance on these forward-looking statements, which speak only as of the time this report was filed with the Securities and Exchange Commission, or SEC.
 These forward-looking statements are based largely on our expectations and projections about future events and future trends affecting our business, and are subject to risks and uncertainties that could cause actual results to differ materially from those anticipated in the forward-looking statements.
 Discussions containing these forward-looking statements may be found throughout this report, including Part I, the section entitled "Item 2: Management's Discussion and Analysis of Financial Condition and Results of Operations."
-These forward-looking statements involve risks and uncertainties, including the risks discussed in our Annual Report on Form 10-K for the year ended December 31, 2009, that could cause our actual results to differ materially from those in the forward-looking statements.
-Except as required by law, we undertake no obligation to publicly revise our forward-looking statements to reflect events or circumstances that arise after the filing of this report or documents incorporated by reference herein that include forward-looking statements.
+These forward-looking statements involve risks and uncertainties, including the risks discussed in our Annual Report on Form 10-K for the year ended December 31, 2009, that could cause our actual results to effect events or circumstances that arise after the filing of this report documents incorporated by reference herein that include forward-looking statements.
 The risks discussed in this report should be considered in evaluating our prospects and future financial performance.